neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 ## Evaluating A Candidate During A Values Screening

 Below is the list of our core values (PDITI).
-Underneath each value you&#39;ll find:
+Underneath each value you'll find:

 1. Questions to help you evaluate the presence of our values in the candidate
 2. Additional information about each value to aid in your evaluation